thecoshman/pir-8/ISA.md

 110 |      | Unconditional Jump PUSH return address (always jumps, will use the S & F registers to hold the target address - this will need be clear manually)
 111 | JUMP | Unconditional Jump (always jumps)

-NB: tempted to remove option 110, or maybe make it 'JMPL - NOT Zero AND NOT Greater'
+**NB:** I'm tempted to remove option 110, or maybe make it 'JMPL - NOT Zero AND NOT Greater'